twirl/The-API-Book/src/en/clean-copy/05-Section IV. HTTP APIs & the REST Architectural Principles/05-http-api-rest-organizing.md

 …
 ```

-Then gateway D can be implemented following this scenario:
+Then gateway D can be implemented following this scenario (Figure 36.3):

   1. Cache the response of `GET /v1/orders?user_id=<user_id>` using the URL as a cache key
   2. Upon receiving a subsequent request:
       * Fetch the cached state, if any